 Sweden has a self-assessment regime where the corporate taxpayer is responsible for reporting the correct taxable income for the company in the corporate tax return.
 Transfer pricing is not specifically covered in the tax return but in order to mitigate the risk for tax penalties in case of an income adjustment, the taxpayer should enclose the transfer pricing documentation together with appropriate references made to specific sections in the documentation where the pricing issue subject to uncertainty is clearly described.
 The STA has issued a position paper (Dnr: 202 251680-18/111) covering the effect of transfer pricing documentation with respect to the decision to levy tax penalties, please see more under 'Penalties'.

 Transfer pricing documentation

 Preparation of transfer pricing documentation

-- The purpose of the documentation is to provide the STA with the necessary information in order for the STA to conduct tax enforcement and transfer pricing risk assessment.
+The purpose of the documentation is to provide the STA with necessary information for the STA to conduct tax enforcement and transfer pricing risk assessment.
 Therefore, the documentation shall include information demonstrating that the taxpayer’s cross-border, intra-group transactions satisfy the arm’s length principle.

 Master and local file

 Under the Swedish transfer pricing documentation regulation in the Swedish Tax Procedure Act (2011:1244) (STPA), the documentation shall consist of a Master File (Sw: 'koncerngemensam del') and a Local File (Sw: 'företagsspecifik del'), STPA Chapter 39, Section 16 b.
 More details on what shall be included in each transfer pricing documentation file is covered in the Swedish Tax Procedure Decree (2011:1261) (STPD), Chapter 9, Section 9 – 18.